Ventority/RandomizedMinigames/README.md

 ### Installation
 As every Spigot Plugin
 1. Download the newest .jar file in the Releases-Tab
-2. Download LuckPerms
-3. Place both .jar files inside your Spigot-Server's plugins-folder
+2. Place the .jar file inside your Spigot-Server's plugins-folder
-4. Enjoy
+3. Enjoy

 <p align="right">(<a href="#readme-top">back to top</a>)</p>